itsliamegan/caribou/README.md

 ```
 // npm
-$ npm install --save-dev caribou
+$ npm install --save-dev contend

 // yarn
-$ yarn add --dev caribou
+$ yarn add --dev contend
 ```

 ## Defining Tests

-Caribou, in the style of xUnit, defines tests as classes.
+Contend, in the style of xUnit, defines tests as classes.
 They should be defined in the "test/" folder at the root of your application.
 Though not required, it's conventional to define isolated unit tests in the "test/unit" folder, and tests that validate the collaboration between objects in the "test/integration" folder.
 Each file should be called "{name}_test.js", where {name} is the name of the class or function that you're testing.
-That file should export a class that extends one of Caribou's base `TestCase` classes.
+That file should export a class that extends one of Contend's base `TestCase` classes.
 This class should be named, in accordance with the file, {Name}Test, again where {Name} is the name of the class or function that you're testing.
 To define specific scenarios for your tests, create methods that start with the word "test".
 If you like naming your